 Another organization, called HVAC Excellence, also offers examinations that range from the basic level to master level certifications.
 Depending on your experience, you can take tests in areas that you are interested in pursuing.

-As a HVAC Technician, you will need EPA Section 608 Certification, no doubt.
-To be in compliance with the Clean Air Act, the Environmental Protection Agency (EPA) requires this certification for all those handling refrigerants.
-To obtain your EPA certification, you must pass a written exam testing your knowledge in handling the refrigerant appropriately, as well as, the best ways to protect the environment from refrigerant pollution.
+As an HVAC Technician, you will need EPA Section 608 Certification, no doubt.
+To comply with the Clean Air Act, the Environmental Protection Agency (EPA) requires this certification for all those handling refrigerants.
+To obtain your EPA certification, you must pass a written exam testing your knowledge in handling the refrigerant appropriately, as well as the best ways to protect the environment from refrigerant pollution.